Claim: Photograph shows a formerly ensnared whale thanking one of her rescuers.

-While the textual element to this item is largely truth-based, the accompanying photograph (as shown above) has nothing to do with the referenced event — it captures an encounter between cameraman Marco Queral and a 50-ft. female humpback whale which took place nearly four years later in the South Pacific.
+While the textual element to this item is largely truth-based, the accompanying photograph (as shown above) has nothing to do with the referenced event: it captures an encounter between cameraman Marco Queral and a 50-ft. female humpback whale which took place nearly four years later in the South Pacific.

 Another image of an ensnared sea denizen has also been used in conjunction with this item, although it too does not depict the event described.
-This picture shows what was described in news accounts as a whale shark photographed trying to escape from a net in which it had become trapped off Australia's Gold Coast in September 2005:
+This picture shows what was described in news accounts as a different whale photographed trying to escape from a net in which it had become trapped off Australia's Gold Coast in September 2005:

 Fimrite, Peter.
 "Daring Rescue of Whale Off Farallones."